dupsatou/openvpn-otp/README.md

 ==================================

 This version was forked and modified for use in VyOS.
 Specifically the location of the otp-secrets file has been changed to conform to VyOS standards.
+The configure script has also been modified to work with autoconf 2.67 used in Debian Squeeze which is part of the base for VyOS to date.
+For now this is a manual setup and install but I will look into trying to get this added into VyOS as part of its base.

 This plug-in adds support for OTP time based tokens for OpenVPN.
 Compatible with Google Authenticator software token, other software and hardware based OTP time tokens.